-- 3.5 Contractors and the MOD must have regard to the following approach and principles when negotiating the cost risk adjustment to the baseline profit rate.
-The terms and conditions of each individual contract should always be considered when determining the adjustment. - 3.6 The purpose of the cost risk adjustment is to incorporate into the contract profit rate an additive or deduction to reflect the risk that the contractor's actual Allowable Costs in delivering the requirement will differ from the estimated Allowable Costs included in the contract price.
+- 3.7 Contractors and the Secretary of State must have regard to the following approach and principles when negotiating the cost risk adjustment to the baseline profit rate.
+The terms and conditions of each individual contract should always be considered when determining the adjustment. - 3.8 The purpose of the cost risk adjustment is to incorporate into the contract profit rate an addition or deduction to reflect the risk that the contractor's actual Allowable Costs in delivering the requirement will differ from the estimated Allowable Costs included in the contract price.
 While one factor will be the proportion of actual versus estimated costs included in the pricing method, other factors also drive risk.
-The adjustment should be agreed by considering the principles stated at paragraph 3.15. - 3.7 For QDCs that are based on the cost-plus or estimate-based fee pricing methods, the cost risk adjustment should be minus 25 per cent, because actual Allowable Costs are used to determine the costs to be paid, although the MOD and the contractor should always have regard to the principles at paragraph 3.15. - 3.8 For all other pricing methods, the adjustment may vary from minus 25 per cent to plus 25 per cent, depending on the risk of actual Allowable Costs differing from estimated Allowable Costs, using the following guidance and the principles stated at paragraph 3.15. - 3.9 Subject to the considerations of the regulated pricing method, the starting point for the appropriate cost risk adjustment is that none should apply.
+The adjustment should be agreed by considering the principles stated at paragraph 3.15. - 3.9 For qualifying defence contracts that are based on the cost-plus or estimate-based fee regulated pricing methods (refer to regulation 10), the cost risk adjustment should be minus 25 per cent, because actual Allowable Costs are used to determine the costs to be paid, although the Secretary of State and the contractor should always have regard to the principles at paragraph 3.17. - 3.10 For all other regulated pricing methods, the adjustment may vary from minus 25 per cent to plus 25 per cent, depending on the risk of actual Allowable Costs differing from estimated Allowable Costs, using the following guidance and the principles stated at paragraph 3.17. - 3.11 Subject to the considerations of the regulated pricing method, the starting point for the appropriate cost risk adjustment is that none should apply.
 A positive or negative cost risk adjustment should apply where it can be reasonably justified and evidenced.